Menu

 Benchmarks Executed on Windows NVMe SSD

 20,000 operations per workload.
 100-byte values.
 Cold runs: empty OS page cache.
 Warm runs: populated LSM state.
+Async write (WriteOptions::sync=false) enables the group commit leader to batch N concurrent writers into a single fsync call — delivering >413,000 ops/s.
+Synchronous durability writes are shown separately.

 Expand Full Detail